zendesk/zopim-chat-web-sdk-sample-app/README.md

 This would open your browser pointing at [127.0.0.1:8000](http://127.0.0.1:8000).

 ### Configuration
-To set your Zopim account key, navigate to the configuration file at [`src/config/base.js`](src/config/base.js).
+To set your Zendesk Chat account key, navigate to the configuration file at [`src/config/base.js`](src/config/base.js).

 Modify the content of the file as follows:
 ```javascript